Tansu Çiller: Foreign Policy

 The EU-Turkey Customs Union agreement was signed in 1995 and came into effect in 1996 during Çiller's government.

 In March 1995, the 1995 Azeri coup d'état attempt took place; official reports following the 1996 Susurluk scandal suggested Çiller and others in cabinet had supported the coup attempt, which aimed to reinstall Ebulfeyz Elçibey as president.

 Çiller was prime minister during the January 1996 Imia/Kardak crisis with neighbouring Greece.
-As deputy Prime Minister under Erbakan's premisership, Çiller declared that if Greece tried to divide Albania, it would have the Turkish Army in Athens 24 hours later.
+As deputy Prime Minister under Erbakan's premiership, Çiller declared that if Greece tried to divide Albania, it would have the Turkish Army in Athens 24 hours later.

 She was the first Turkish Prime Minister to visit Israel as well as meet with Yaser Arafat.

 1995 election and Ana-Yol government

 After the withdrawal of the Republican People's Party (CHP) from the coalition in October 1995 (the SHP had split, merged, and renamed itself) Çiller attempted to form a minority government with confidence and supply from the Nationalist Movement Party (MHP), which failed in less than a month (51st government of Turkey).
 She agreed to form another cabinet (52nd government of Turkey) with the CHP in the lead up to 1995 general election. Çiller employed nationalist and secularist rhetoric in the party's first election with her as party chair.
 DYP received a resounding defeat, losing 30% of its support from 1991.

-Coalition negotiations were protracted, and Çiller remained in office at the head of the DYP-CHP coalition until March 1996, when the DYP formed an unstable coalition with ANAP and the Democratic Left Party (DSP) supplying confidence, with Mesut Yılmaz becoming Prime Minister, and herself Alternate Prime Minister.
+Coalition negotiations were protracted, and Çiller remained in office at the head of the DYP-CHP coalition until March 1996, when the DYP formed an unstable coalition with ANAP and the Democratic Left Party (DSP) supplying confidence, with Mesut Yılmaz becoming prime minister, and herself Alternate Prime Minister.
 Necmettin Erbakan filed suit in the Constitutional Court when the government succeeded in a vote of confidence with only a plurality, not a majority –Bülent Ecevit's DSP voted to abstain in the end. Çiller found herself boxed in from two directions: the Grand National Assembly voted to investigate allegations of corruption against her in a vote in which opposition parties –even her coalition partners– supported, and the Constitutional Court ruled that the government's vote of confidence was unconstitutional.
 Prime Minister Yılmaz resigned 6 June, ending the ANAYOL government.